MDAnalysis/UserGuide/doc/source/contributing.rst

 or the :ref:`user guide <working-with-user-guide>`.

-If you are looking to contribute your own project or new addition to MDAnalysis, we encourage you to consider doing so by creating an :ref:`MDAnalysis toolkit (MDAKit) <https://mdakits.mdanalysis.org/about.html>`.
+If you are looking to contribute your own project or new addition to MDAnalysis, we encourage you to open an issue or consider creating an :ref:`MDAnalysis toolkit (MDAKit) <https://mdakits.mdanalysis.org/about.html>`.
 MDAKits are standalone packages that build on MDAnalysis to enhance its functionality. or solve specific scientific or technical problems.
 MDAKits can be optionally